jdereg/json-io/README.md

 #### All of the values below are public constants from `JsonWriter`, used by placing them as keys in the arguments map.

-    DATE_FORMAT             // Set this to the date format string you wish dates to be written.
+    DATE_FORMAT             // Set this to the date format string you wish dates to be
-                            // Can also be a DateFormat instance.
+                            // written.
+Example: `yyyy/MM/dd HH:mm`.
+Can also be a
-                            // Can also be the constant JsonWriter.ISO_DATE_FORMAT,
+                            // DateFormat instance.
+Can also be the constant
-                            // or JsonWriter.ISO_DATE_TIME_FORMAT
+                            // JsonWriter.ISO_DATE_FORMAT or JsonWriter.ISO_DATE_TIME_FORMAT
-    TYPE                    // Set to boolean true or "true" to force all data types to be output,
+    TYPE                    // Set to boolean true or "true" to force all data types to be
-                            // even where they could have been omitted.
+                            // output, even where they could have been omitted.
     PRETTY_PRINT            // Force nicely formatted JSON output
                             // (See http://jsoneditoronline.org for example format)
-    FIELD_SPECIFIERS        // Set value to a Map<Class, List<String>> which will be used to control
+    FIELD_SPECIFIERS        // Set to a Map<Class, List<String>> which will be used to control
                             // which fields on a class are output.
 This allows you to reduce the
                             // fields that will be written for a given class.
     ENUM_PUBLIC_ONLY        // If set, indicates that private variables of ENUMs are not serialized